dmmaus/mezzacotta-generator/README.md

 * Core shareable vocabulary files are in the directory *vocabulary*.
 * Other directories contain specific generators with PHP index file, base grammar file, and context-dependent vocabulary files (of limited use to other generators).

+To run the generators from a web browser, place the code into your web server directory, then point your browser at the top level index.php file.

+To run a generator from the command line, change to the generator subdirectory and run either:

+* `python ../generique.py test/base`
+* `php index.php`

 ## Grammar and vocabulary file specification

 (to be written)